Coyote Nation: A Crash Course in Coyote Hunting

 The good news is that suburban coyotes are underhunted.
 The bad news is, they’re largely on private land.
 Sometimes that’s the chief trick for suburban predator hunting—just getting access.
 To do this, you need to make a public-relations play.
 Knock on doors in neat street clothes (not your hunting camo) and explain your interest in hunting coyotes and taking a few of them off the neighborhood’s hands.
 Leave a card identifying yourself.

 You’ll be surprised at how many landowners are willing to let you in, especially if you talk a lot about gun safety.
 Promise to refrain from using a high-powered rifle.
 Instead, stick with shotguns, rimfires, or light calibers like the .17 Rem. and .22 Hornet.
-And if a landowner has reservations about even those firearms, offer to use a crossbow or (better yet) a high-powered airgun.
+And if a landowner has reservations about even those firearms, offer to use the best crossbow or (better yet) a high-powered airgun.

 Once you’re hunting, stay under the radar to prevent encounters with folks who might be driving, biking, walking, or jogging along roads or trails.